Bates Environmental Internships

 Awards and budget.
 Awards will range from $1,000-$5,000.
 A budget should accompany the application that can include: (1) wages of up to $400 maximum per week (the $400 maximum is a combination of wages and other compensation provided by the sponsor and the Award) and (2) any unusual expenses associated with completion of the internship.
 Students are encouraged to discuss their budget with Professor Jane Costlow, chair of the Environmental Internship Committee (email@example.com or 786-6289).

 Financial Responsibility.
 If for any reason the recipient of the grant is unable to fulfill her or his internship obligations as stated in their proposal, the student will be responsible to repay back the grant money awarded.
 If the College has purchased airline tickets that the student does not use, the student is responsible to repay the College for the price of the ticket.
 If the project has been started, then the amount of payment back will be determined by Kerry O’Brien in the Dean of the Faculty’s Office.

 Academic record.
 The selection committee may review applicant transcripts.

 Interview.
 The selection committee reviews all proposals and may interview some applicants.

 Campus report.
-Following the completion of the project, each Otis Internship recipient offers a presentation to the College community.
+Following the completion of the project, each Environmental Internship recipient offers a presentation to the College community and provide a one-to two-page written report to the Office of the Dean of the Faculty that describes the value of the internship experience.
 Details of this obligation are discussed with each recipient.